aquuamon/PCemon-Center/README.md

 Batch for scanning & repairing Windows system files, bad sectors, errors on HDD and memory diagnostics scan (RAM).

-All you need to do is run SURF.exe as administrator and you should be good to go.
+All you need to do is run REST.exe as administrator and you should be good to go.

 Kind regards